Coral bleaching: Trends due to climate change

 This problem was already identified in 2007 by the Intergovernmental Panel on Climate Change (IPCC) as the greatest threat to the world's reef systems.

 The Great Barrier Reef experienced its first major bleaching event in 1998.
 Since then, bleaching events have increased in frequency, with three events occurring in the years 2016–2020.
 Bleaching is predicted to occur three times a decade on the Great Barrier Reef if warming is kept to 1.5 °C, increasing to every other year at 2 °C.

 With the increase of coral bleaching events worldwide, National Geographic noted in 2017, "In the past three years, 25 reefs—which comprise three-fourths of the world's reef systems—experienced severe bleaching events in what scientists concluded was the worst-ever sequence of bleachings to date."

 In a study conducted on the Hawaiian mushroom coral Lobactis scutaria, researchers discovered that higher temperatures and elevated levels of photosynthetically active radiation (PAR) had a detrimental impact on its reproductive physiology.
 The purpose of this study was to investigate the survival of reef-building corals in their natural habitat, as coral reproduction is being hindered by the effects of climate change.

+Role of ocean acidification

+A visual depicting the process of atmospheric carbon dioxide contributing to ocean acidification.
+The carbon cycle consists of fluxes between carbon sinks and the oceans of the Earth store large amounts of carbon.
+Because of this, when humans emit carbon into the atmosphere from burning fossil fuels a large sum of carbon will dissolve into the oceans.
+This addition disturbs the natural CO_{2}-carbonic acid equilibrium that buffers the ocean and results in a decrease in pH or "acidification."
+Increasing ocean acidification also works synergistically with thermal stress to induce bleaching effects.
+For example, an 8-week experiment on Heron Island off the coast of Australia observed 40-50% of crustose coralline algae and Acropora to be bleached following high-CO_{2} dosing.
+Acidification affects the corals' ability to create calcareous skeletons, essential to their survival.
+This is because ocean acidification decreases the amount of carbonate in the water, making it more difficult for corals to absorb the calcium carbonate they need for the skeleton.
+As a result, the resilience of reefs goes down, while it becomes easier for them to erode and dissolve.
+In addition, the increase in CO_{2} allows herbivore overfishing and nutrification to change coral-dominated ecosystems to algal-dominated ecosystems.
+A recent study from the Atkinson Center for a Sustainable Future found that with the combination of acidification and temperature rises, the levels of CO_{2} could become too high for coral to survive in as little as 50 years.